Semantor/test-task/README.md

   client grid by clicking delete.
 * Bank with cascade delete credit and credit offers.
 Bank went bankrupt.
 Client are indebtedness free.
 Can be deleted from bank grid.
-* Credit offer by mark UNUSED.
+* Credit by mark UNUSED.
 No options to create new credit offer with this credit.
 Can be deleted from credit grid.
 * Credit offers by mark CANCELED.
 Connecting payments are deleting from rdb.
 Can be deleted from credit offer grid connecting to client.
+Couldn't cancel credit offer which already start and don't end.
 * Payment can be deleted by canceled connecting credit offer.

 REMOVED, UNUSED and CANCELED are hidden from general lists.
 Some unique fields like email or phone cant be used ever.